-With the 56K PCI Modem alone, you can perform a comprehensive range of modemrelated functions including data communications, sending and receiving of faxes.
-Depending on the model that you have bought, you can also do telephone / speakerphone operations.
+With the 56K PCI Modem alone, you can perform a comprehensive range of modemrelated functions including data communications, sending and receiving of faxes, as well as telephone / speakerphone operations.

 The intensive demands of today's Internet applications will no longer be a bottleneck.
 Using the 56K PCI Modem, you can now download graphic intensive web pages, high bandwidth audio and video files as well as large file size software programs at speeds of up to 56Kbps.